-- EMERGENCY SERVICES, both in Rhode Island and outside of Rhode Island. - URGENT CARE services at a facility or walk-in clinic. - ROUTINE EYE EXAMS every 24 months for members ages 21 and older or every 12 months if you have diabetes. - ONE ANNUAL GYNECOLOGY EXAM and up to five visits with an in-network or out-of-network gynecologist per year for family planning, counseling or birth control visits, and STD testing and treatment. - IN-NETWORK OUTPATIENT MEN-TAL HEALTH AND SUBSTANCE ABUSE CARE.
+- EMERGENCY SERVICES, both in Rhode Island and outside of Rhode Island. - URGENT CARE services at a facility or walk-in clinic. - ROUTINE EYE EXAMS every 24 months for members ages 21 and older or every 12 months if you have diabetes. - ONE ANNUAL GYNECOLOGY EXAM and up to five visits with a gynecologist per year for family planning, counseling or birth control visits, and STD testing and treatment. - IN-NETWORK OUTPATIENT MEN-TAL HEALTH AND SUBSTANCE ABUSE CARE.
 You need to call Optum Behavioral Health (OBH) at 1-800-435-7486 (TTY 711) so they can help coordinate your care.